Posts

 Image

 1985 Subaru XT – The Wedge-Shaped Wonder from Japan Back in the late ’80s, my uncle owned a 1985 Subaru XT that he proudly imported straight from Japan.
 The first time he pulled up to a gas station in that wedge-shaped coupe, people actually stopped pumping gas to stare.
 One guy even asked if it was some kind of prototype or a leftover concept car.
 With its popup headlights, aircraft-style steering wheel, and that futuristic digital dash lighting up like a video game, the XT didn’t just turn heads—it sparked conversations.
 My uncle used to say driving it felt like piloting a Star Wars X-wing on the highway.
 And honestly, with the turbo kicking in and that low-slung design, it kind of did.
-In the golden age of Japanese automotive innovation, the 1985 Subaru XT stood out like a spaceship on wheels.
-Known in Japan as the Alcyone, this sleek, aerodynamic coupe was Subaru’s bold step into the world of futuristic design and technology.
-With its aircraft-inspired cockpit, digital dashboard, a...
+1985 Subaru XT: The Wedge-Shaped Futurist from Japan In a decade filled with bold designs and automotive experimentation, the 1985 Subaru XT (also known as the Alcyone in Japan) carved out its niche as one of the most distinctive and technologically advanced coupes of its time.
+With aircraft-inspired ...

 𝑵𝑰𝑺𝑺𝑨𝑵 𝘚𝘪𝘭𝘷𝘪𝘢 🇯🇵 𝟙𝟡𝟞𝟝